 On economic matters, the men of action belonging to the Third Estate held ideas no less precise.
 The French middle classes had studied Turgot and Adam Smith, the creators of political economy.
-They knew that the theories of those writers had already been applied in England, and they envied their middleclass neighbours across the Channel their powerful economic organisation, just as they envied them their political power.
+They knew that the theories of those writers had already been applied in England, and they envied their middle-class neighbours across the Channel their powerful economic organisation, just as they envied them their political power.
 They dreamed of an appropriation of the land by the middle classes, both upper and lower, and of the revenue they would draw from the soil, which had hitherto lain unproductive in the hands of the nobility and the clergy.
 In this they were supported by the lower middle class settled in the country, who had become a power in the villages, even before the Revolution increased their number.
-They foresaw the rapid development of trade and the production of merchandise on a large scale by the help of machinery; they "tyrant."
-He therefore fired instead at Collot d'Herbois as he was mounting the stairs to his lodging.
-A struggle ensued between the two men in which Collot disarmed Ladmiral.
+They foresaw the rapid development of trade and the production of merchandise on a large scale by the help of machinery; they looked forward to a foreign trade with distant lands, and the exportation of manufactured goods across the seas to markets that would be opened in the East, to huge enterprises and colossal fortunes.